Nogaemi76/openclassroom-tutorial-passez-au-full-stack-avec-node-js-express-et-mongodb/README.md

 With this tutorial, I only worked on the backend.
 The frontend was directly provided by the teacher, Will Alexander.

 I learned about how to
-    build an express server with routes and controllers implement CRUD operations for a MongoDB database with express and mongoose add authentication with bcrypt and JWT
+    build an express server with routes and controllers, implement CRUD operations for a MongoDB database with express and mongoose, add authentication with bcrypt and JWT,
     add file downloading with multer